vthonte/Box/README.md

 ### NPU / TPU Acceleration
 All Qualcomm Hexagon NPU variants (Snapdragon 8 Gen 2 / 8 Gen 3 / 8 Elite / newer), Google Tensor TPU (Pixel 8–10), and MediaTek NPU are bundled in a single APK — no separate builds per device.
 Select **NPU/TPU** in the model's accelerator dropdown; Box auto-detects the chip and loads the right runtime.

-> **Note:** As of v2.0.0, dedicated NPU/TPU model builds run on the neural engine — **Gemma 4 E2B / Gemma 3 1B on the Google Tensor G5 (Pixel 10)** and **Gemma 3n E2B / Qwen3 0.6B on MediaTek Dimensity**.
+> **Note:** As of v2.0.2, dedicated NPU/TPU model builds run on the neural engine — **Gemma 4 E2B / Gemma 3 1B on the Google Tensor G5 (Pixel 10)**; **Gemma 3 1B & Gemma 3 270M on Snapdragon (SM8550 → SM8850) and MediaTek Dimensity (MT6989–MT6993)**; and **Gemma 3n E2B / Qwen3 0.6B on MediaTek Dimensity**.
 These are SoC-specific compiled `.litertlm` files that download automatically on matching hardware.
+The universal **Gemma 3n E2B / E4B** builds (multimodal) run on GPU/CPU everywhere — NPU acceleration for 3n is currently MediaTek-only.
 Generic litert-community GPU models still run on GPU (they don't ship the per-SoC NPU build).
 GPU remains an excellent default on all supported chips.

 Supported hardware:
 - **Snapdragon 888 / 8 Gen 1** (Hexagon V69)